 Nose surgery is typically performed for cosmetic reasons, but it can also be done to enhance nasal function.
 Rhinoplasty can be used to alter nasal bone, cartilage, and skin.
-Sometimes all three are modified in a single procedure.
+Sometimes all three are modified in a single surgical procedure.
 Dr. J Randall Jordan, a double board-certified facial plastic surgeon, has honed his skills and expertise to adjust the size, shape, and overall proportions of the nose while maintaining a completely natural look.

 What Are the Benefits of Rhinoplasty?